 Merchants rarely directly work with affiliates, and you get access to the best affiliate programs only via affiliate networks.
 While there is a lot written about how to ensure that you get accepted by the affiliate networks, I think it’s equally important for you to know which affiliate networks to work with.

-These are 5 factors you should consider while choosing your affiliate network.
+These are 5 factors you should consider while choosing the best affiliate networks

 While some of the big affiliate networks offer a very specific programs, there are networks that offer all the top niches in one spot.
 For instance, Vault Affiliates is an affiliate network that focuses on everything mobile and desktop offering a wide variety of trial offers, app downloads, straight sale, and lead gen or similar programs.